adamloec/UWA/README.md

 Universal Web Application (UWApp) is a template repository utilizing a customizable Python Django backend that can be hosted on an Elastic Beanstalk AWS server.

 ## Purpose
-A personal template repository for all future web application development.
+A personal template repository for future web application development.
 Easy installation, setup, and configuration for all applications.

 ## Features
 - Django backend.
 Utilizing function based views that render template HTML files.